o19s/vector-search-evaluation/README.md

 This example compares an Elasticsearch based e-commerce search setting (["Chorus - the Elasticsearch edition"](https://github.com/querqy/chorus-elasticsearch-edition)) with a Jina AI based vector search setting.

-The methodology is explained in the blog post ["Evaluating Vector Search"](https://opensourceconnections.com/blog/).
+The methodology is explained in the blog post ["How to Compare Vector Search to Traditional Search for E-Commerce"](https://opensourceconnections.com/blog/2023/04/20/how-to-compare-vector-search-to-traditional-search-for-e-commerce/).

 ## Prerequisites